Proposals on immigration enforcement flood into state legislatures, heightened by Minnesota action

 They also would include verifying K-12 students’ legal status, which appears to conflict with a U.S. Supreme Court precedent.
 And they propose criminalizing illegal entry as a misdemeanor, a measure similar to several other states' requirements, some of which are blocked in court.

-“We’re going to do what we can to make sure that if you’re here illegally, we will have the data, we’ll have the transparency, and we’re not spending taxpayer dollars on you unless you’re in jail," House Speaker Cameron Sexton told the AP.
+“We’re going to do what we can to make sure that if you’re here illegally, we will have the data, we’ll have the transparency, and we’re not spending taxpayer dollars on you unless you’re in jail," House Speaker Cameron Sexton said at a news conference Thursday.

 Trump administration sues to stop laws